-- For every tune for which we have a sound clip, just below the playback bar is a link, “Download this MP3” which in most browsers opens a new window and starts playing the clip.
-Just right-click (control-click on a one-button-mouse Mac) anywhere on that screen and “Save as…” to download the clip to your desktop or downloads folder for use in any other software such as Amazing Slowdowner.
+For every tune for which we have a sound clip, just below the playback bar is a link, “Download this MP3” which in most browsers opens a new window and starts playing the clip.
+Different browsers handle downloading audio files differently (natch ?).
+Generally just right-click (control-click on a one-button-mouse Mac) anywhere on that screen and “Save as…”, but I’ve provided detailed instructions for four popular browsers to download to your desktop or “downloads” folder.

 When you click to enlarge any sheet music, you can download it by right-clicking (control-click on a one-button-mouse Mac) on the enlarged image and “Save as…” to your desktop or downloads folder for printing.For more recently posted tunes I have included PDF versions of sheet music as possibly more convenient for some folks.
 Most browsers offer a download icon when displaying a PDF.